isomorphic-software/smartclient-docs/classes/Layout.md

 ### Description
 Layouts provide a default implementation of a drag and drop interaction.
 If you set [canAcceptDrop](Canvas.md#attr-canvascanacceptdrop):true and `canDropComponents:true` on a Layout, when a droppable Canvas ([canDrop:true](Canvas.md#attr-canvascandrop) is dragged over the layout, it will show a dropLine (a simple insertion line) at the drop location.

-When the drop occurs, [Layout.getDropComponent](#method-layoutgetdropcomponent) is invoked to determine which component should be added to the layout as a member at the location calculated by [Layout.getDropPosition](#method-layoutgetdropposition).
-By default this method will return the current drag target.
-This default behavior allows existing members to be reordered or external components that have [Canvas.canDragReposition](Canvas.md#attr-canvascandragreposition) (or [Canvas.canDrag](Canvas.md#attr-canvascandrag)) and [Canvas.canDrop](Canvas.md#attr-canvascandrop) set to `true` to be added to the Layout.
+When the drop occurs, the dragTarget (obtained using [EventHandler.getDragTarget](EventHandler.md#classmethod-eventhandlergetdragtarget)) is added as a member of this layout at the location shown by the dropLine (calculated by [Layout.getDropPosition](#method-layoutgetdropposition)).
+This default behavior allows either members or external components that have [Canvas.canDragReposition](Canvas.md#attr-canvascandragreposition) (or [Canvas.canDrag](Canvas.md#attr-canvascandrag)) and [Canvas.canDrop](Canvas.md#attr-canvascandrop) set to `true` to be added to or reordered within the Layout.

 You can control the thickness of the dropLine via [Layout.dropLineThickness](#attr-layoutdroplinethickness) and you can customize the style using css styling in the skin file (look for .layoutDropLine in skin\_styles.css for your skin).

-If you want to dynamically create a component to be added to the Layout in response to a drop event you can override [Layout.getDropComponent](#method-layoutgetdropcomponent), or for entirely custom behavior override the [drop event handler](#method-layoutdrop) as follows:
+If you want to dynamically create a component to be added to the Layout in response to a drop event you can do so as follows:

 ```
  isc.VLayout.create({